SingleManTH/agiletoolkit.org/docs/core/architecture.md

 ### What is a Model in Agile Toolkit?

 In Agile Toolkit, a Model encapsulates the data associated with an Entity and the business logic that is specific to that entity.
+Models also handle data persistence.

 Models can be composed from other Models.
-For example, you can create a Model for an entity such as `price` or `date` and reuse it in other Models.
+For example, you can create a Model for a type of `price` or `date` and reuse it in other Models.

-If you're using an RDBMS, you can build your Models with [Agile ORM](/TODO), an [Object-Relational Mapper](http://en.wikipedia.org/wiki/Object-relational_mapping) offering and innovative blend of simplicity, flexibilty and performance.
+If you're using a relational database, you can build your Models with [Agile ORM](/TODO), an [Object-Relational Mapper](http://en.wikipedia.org/wiki/Object-relational_mapping) offering and innovative blend of simplicity, flexibilty and performance.
 And [support for NoSQL](/TODO) is available too.

 Agile ORM Models can be easily extended to deal with a range of use-cases without breaking or cluttering your existing code.
-For example a `user` Model could be extended into an `active_user` Model and a `superuser` model, each performing different actions on a different set of fields.
+For example a `user` Model could be extended into an `active_user` Model and a `superuser` Model, each performing different actions on a different set of fields.

 The combination of Model composition, Model extension, and the ability to embed reusable business logic into Models (as explained below) helps ensure that your Models will remain lean, agile and reliable.